Open Dialogue – Foundation Training

-for mental health teams, independent practitioners and peers
+for NHS and other mental health teams, independent practitioners and peers

-This foundation programme will draw on both the programme run by Open Dialogue UK in London and internationally and the foundation programme run in Western Lapland, and will be co-led by Nick Putman and certified international Open Dialogue trainers.
+This foundation programme will draw on both the programme run by Open Dialogue UK in London and internationally and the foundation programme run in Western Lapland, and will be co-led by Nick Putman, Petra Hohn and Anni Haase.

 The Open Dialogue UK foundation programme is largely based on a programme developed over the past 8 years by Volkmar Aderhold and others, and is now the most widely used Open Dialogue foundation training internationally.
 It is based on extensive clinical experience and several visits to study the Open Dialogue service in Western Lapland, and has been refined over the years, based on the experience of what has seemed most effective, having been run extensively in Germany, and also in Switzerland, the US, the UK and Australia.
 It provides a thorough grounding in the practice of facilitating Open Dialogue network meetings.